Jeffry-dev/babihost/project-proposal.md

-# BabiHost API Overview
+## 1. Introduction

-**BabiHost** is an online property hosting and booking platform designed to connect hosts with travelers seeking short-term accommodations.
-The proposed API service acts as the backend system for both web and mobile applications, enabling smooth interactions such as property management, room bookings, payments, and user reviews.
+BabiHost is an online property rental and hosting platform designed to connect travelers with hosts offering accommodations.
+The proposed API service serves as the backend system powering web and mobile applications, enabling seamless user experiences for browsing properties, booking rooms, managing payments, and leaving reviews.

-This API is developed using the **Laravel framework**, following **RESTful architecture** to ensure scalability, security, and maintainability.
-It serves as the central source of truth for all application data and provides structured endpoints for both authenticated and unauthenticated users, facilitating efficient property searches, booking management, and host-user communication.
+This API follows RESTful principles to ensure scalability, security, and maintainability.
+It acts as the single source of truth for all application data and provides endpoints for both authenticated and unauthenticated users.

+---

 ## 2. Tools and Frameworks

+BabiHost is developed using the Laravel PHP framework, supported by various tools that enhance development, testing, and version control.
+The following technologies were used throughout the implementation process:

-1. **Framework:** Laravel (PHP)
+- **Framework:** Laravel (PHP)
-2. **Database:** SQLite (development)
+- **Database:** SQLite (development)
-3. **Development Server:** Herd
+- **Development Server:** Herd
-4. **Testing Tool:** Postman
+- **Testing Tool:** Postman
-5. **Version Control:** Git and GitHub
+- **Version Control:** Git and GitHub